 Yes, there really is a loan officer in the doughnut at times.
 What I am talking about is how business referrals are sourced in the mortgage industry.
-I’m afraid business is still referred the old-fashioned way, not by who earns it, but by who brings the freshest doughnuts to the Realtor office meeting, who picks up the tab at happy hour, who buys your Realtor tickets to the hockey game, and who hangs around the most in the realtor offices.
+I’m afraid business is still referred the old-fashioned way.
+Not by who earns it, but by who brings the freshest doughnuts to the Realtor office meeting.
+Or who picks up the tab at happy hour, or buys your Realtor tickets to the hockey game.
+And also, who hangs around the most in the realtor offices.
 Does this sound like a professional way to analyze a business vendor?

 Are you confident in getting a referral based on these methods?

 I hope you are, because this is still how business is done in our industry 8 times out of 10.

 And I am not saying that things do not work out with this method.
 Obviously if they did not, referrals would not be farmed out based on such a social method.
 What I am contending is that you may not be getting the top professional for the job, or the lowest price, or the best loan product.
 I am saying that in most professional transactions business is analyzed with much more objectivity, data analysis, metrics, and attention to detail.
 It should not be who comes in the office with the best doughnut selection.

 Getting a mortgage professional should instead be about things like:

 - who is the most experienced,